vincenzopalazzo/MyLocalTimes/README.md

 ---
 ## What do it do?

-This application is a method for consulting the timezone for all world and it utilized the [open source API](https://github.com/davidayalas/current-time) for obtain the timezone.
+This application is a method for consulting the timezone for all world and it utilizes the [open source API](https://github.com/davidayalas/current-time) to obtain the timezone.

-PS: in the future, this application could be upgraded on utilized [Moment.js library](https://momentjs.com/) for load the timezone from the local bundle, but to the moment for the correct utilized of the application is need the internet connection.
+PS: in the future, this application could be upgraded to utilize [Moment.js library](https://momentjs.com/) to load the timezone from the local bundle, but for the moment for the correct utilize of the application it is need an internet connection.

 ---
 ## Screenshot